20lives/dmote/doc/options.md

 ### Section `finger`

-The main cluster of keys, for “fingers” in a sense excluding the thumb.Everything else is placed in relation to the finger cluster.
+The main cluster of keys, for “fingers” in a sense excluding the thumb.
+Everything else is placed in relation to the finger cluster.

 #### Parameter `style`

 Cluster layout style.
 One of:

-* `standard`: Both columns and rows have the same type of curvature applied in a logically consistent manner.* `orthographic`: Rows are curved somewhat differently.
+* `standard`: Both columns and rows have the same type of curvature applied in a logically consistent manner.
+* `orthographic`: Rows are curved somewhat differently.
 This creates more space between columns and may prevent key mounts from fusing together if you have a broad matrix.

 #### Parameter `matrix-columns`